-1. Either a solo or group choreography, of between two to three minutes. choreographed in response to a range of stimuli chosen by the exam board
+• Either a solo or group choreography, of between 2-3 minutes.
+Choreographed in response to a range of stimuli chosen by the exam board.

-Component Two: Dance Appreciation
+Component 2: Dance Appreciation

 The following knowledge and understanding is assessed through a 90 minute written exam